AI-Matrix

 x5*20*2=01*2=230*2=60150*2=300240*2=480120*2=240

-You then subtract each of your per values by *2 of x5.
-This then de-mixes the fifth-dimensional calculation from each per value iteration.
+You then subtract each of your per values by x2 of x5.
+This then de-mixes the fifth-dimensional calculation from each per-value iteration.

-You repeat this process to de-mix every calculation combination of each per iteration value.
-Giving you what the size of each to the power of is.
+You repeat this process to de-mix every calculation combination going backwards.
+Giving you the size of each to the power of is.

 Calculation.startper1per2per3per4per5Result.